influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/database_management.md

 A successful `CREATE RETENTION POLICY` query returns an empty response.

+> **Note:** If you're using InfluxDB versions 0.9.6+, you can also specify a new retention policy in the `CREATE DATABASE` query.
+See [Create a database with CREATE DATABASE](/influxdb/v0.9/query_language/database_management/#create-a-database-with-create-database).

 ### Modify retention policies with ALTER RETENTION POLICY
 ---
 The `ALTER RETENTION POLICY` query takes the following form, where you must declare at least one of the retention policy attributes `DURATION`, `REPLICATION`, or `DEFAULT`: